 - 1. Prior to the final approval and signature of the plans by the Planning Board Chair, the following conditions precedent shall be met: - a.
 Owner's signature appears on the submitted plot plan. - b.
+The 30-foot surface water buffer shall be shown on the plot plan and a note shall be added to the plan stating that any future work within the buffer may require a Surface Water Protection Conditional Use Permit from the City of Keene. - c.
 Submittal of five (5) full sized paper copies of the plot plan. - 2.
 Subsequent to final approval and signature of the plans by the Planning Board Chair, the following condition shall be met: - a.
 The Applicant shall obtain all required state and local permits and approvals.